yashpardasani/Lemnamoeba_sinaloensis_biogeography/README.md

 * File paths in the script should be updated by the user before running.
 * ASV colors are manually assigned in the script.
-* ASV display names were manually adjusted later for the final figure version; see the Supplementary Table for details.
+* ASV display names were manually adjusted later for the final figure version; see the Supplementary Table (Table S4) for details.
 * In the map, point size represents the maximum relative abundance per site.
 * In the depth plot, point size represents relative abundance.